morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-qa-lead.markdown

   5. Delegate testing tasks
   6. Show your work

-I wrote about each of them in detail in the fourth part about [the first month as QA Lead in a startup]({{ site.baseurl }}/blog/first-month-as-qa-lead-in-a-startup/)**.**
+I wrote about each of them in detail in the fourth part about [the first month as a QA Lead in a startup]({{ site.baseurl }}/blog/first-month-as-qa-lead-in-a-startup/)**.**

 And frankly, if I was about to choose a must-read article from the series, it would be this one.

 ## **What I've learned after 30 days**

-After spending my first 30 days as QA Lead in a startup, I learned powerful lessons as well as confirmed the ones that I had already known.
+After spending my first 30 days as a QA Lead in a startup, I learned powerful lessons as well as confirmed the ones that I had already known.

 Here's a list of the 5 most important ones: